A graphic illustration of McGraw Tower at Cornell University and a Nobel Prize medal

 And the Greatest Fictional Cornellian in TV and Movie History Is … ?

-We offer a sampling of alums and profs who’ve earned one of the world’s top accolades—including a 2023 laureate in economics!
+We offer a sampling of alums and profs who’ve earned one of the world’s top accolades—including a 2024 laureate in physics!

 One of those peace Nobelists is an alum—described below—while the other is famed agronomist Norman Borlaug, known as the father of the Green Revolution.
 Like Borlaug, a number of Cornell-affiliated Nobel laureates have served as A.D.
 White Professors-at-Large—such as renowned poet Octavio Paz and theoretical physicist Kip Thorne.

-Here, in no particular order, is a sampling of the Cornellian laureates (including one brand-new winner, and two who were recently depicted on the big screen!), focusing on alumni and full-time faculty.
+Here, in no particular order, is a sampling of the Cornellian laureates (including one brand-new winner, and two who were depicted in the movie Oppenheimer), focusing on alumni and full-time faculty.

 Claudia Goldin ’67